jpritikin/coach/content/_index.md

 I live in White City, Oregon (near the California border).

-I am seeing clients by videoconference.
+I am seeing clients by videoconference or regular audio-only phone calls (your choice).

 As I am not licensed, I can work with anyone, anywhere in the world.